 SB 982 amends the Florida Civil Rights Act (FCRA) by expressly prohibiting discrimination because of pregnancy.
 The FCRA currently prohibits discrimination based on race, creed, color, sex, physical disability, or national origin in the areas of education, employment, housing, and public accommodation.
-In 2014, the Florida Supreme Court decided that discrimination based on pregnancy is subsumed within the prohibition in the FCRA against sex discrimination in employment practices.
-This bill codifies that decision.
+However, the decisions of the district courts of appeal were in conflict as to whether discrimination based on sex includes discrimination based on pregnancy.
+The conflict among the appellate courts was resolved by the Florida Supreme Court in a 2014 case ruling that discrimination based on pregnancy is subsumed within the prohibition in the FCRA against sex discrimination.
+This bill effectively codifies that decision.

-By specifically permitting a state cause of action for pregnancy discrimination claims, plaintiffs will have more time to file suit than under federal law.
-After the Equal Employment Opportunity Commission concludes an investigation of a complaint and issues a "right-to-sue" letter, the plaintiff has 90 days to file an action in federal court.
-Plaintiffs bringing pregnancy discrimination cases in state court would have up to 1 year to file after a determination of reasonable cause by the Florida Commission on Human Relations (FCHR).
-Also, plaintiffs filing against a small-sized employer may be able to recoup greater punitive damages in state court, due to the difference in caps on punitive damages in state and federal court.
+Although pregnancy discrimination is prohibited under federal law, by specifically permitting a state cause of action for pregnancy discrimination, plaintiffs will have more time to file suit than is available under federal law.
+After the federal Equal Employment Opportunity Commission concludes an investigation of a complaint and issues a "right-to-sue" letter, the plaintiff has 90 days to file an action in federal court.
+Plaintiffs bringing pregnancy discrimination cases in state court will have up to 1 year to file after a determination of reasonable cause by the Florida Commission on Human Relations (FCHR).
+Also, plaintiffs filing a lawsuit against a small-sized employer may be able to recoup greater punitive damages in state court due to the difference in caps on punitive damages in state and federal court.